makersmakingchange/GAME-Checkpoints/_pages/Materials.md

 ---
-title: "Materials"
+title: "materials - Session Questionnaire"
 layout: splash
 excerpt: |
   Introduction Text Here

   - asdfasdf

-  This is where you can download the Excel document see the materials.
+  This is where you can download the Word and PDF files of the questionnaire.
 Find more information below.

 header:
   overlay_color: "#333"
-  actions:
-    - label: "Download Material Spreadsheet"
-      url: "https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/makersmakingchange/GAME-Checkpoints" # direct link to download the Main branch
 feature_row:
   - image_path: assets/images/500x300.png
     alt: "-" # complete this once image is fixed.